 13. Can you tell me about yourself?

-If you’re not prepared, this common job interview question’s simplicity can easily cause you to stumble.
+If you’re not prepared, being asked ‘tell me about yourself‘ can easily cause you to stumble.
 After all, where do you even start?

 What interviewers want to hear when they ask this question isn’t a complete history of your life, or even your career.
 Instead, they want a concise summary of your experience and why you’re a good fit for the role.